mpourmpoulis/PythonVoiceCodingPlugin/doc/Operations.md

 ### Pasting Between Alternatives

-but you are not limited to basting only the initial origin.
+but you are not limited to pasting only to the initial origin.
 By means of

 ```python
 "[smart] paste <color> on <color2> [<color3> [ [and] <color4>]]"